Skip to content

 No extensions

-If script does not have a file extension (like .git/hooks/pre-commit), zx assumes that it is an ESM module unless the --ext option is specified.
+If the script does not have a file extension (like .git/hooks/pre-commit), zx assumes that it is an ESM module unless the --ext option is specified.

 bash